Summer Crockpot Soup (w/ Chicken & Veggies)

 - 3 cups chopped dark leafy greens, such as kale or swiss chard

-- 1- pint cherry tomatoes, halved
+- 1 pint cherry tomatoes, sliced into halves

 Equipment